canmod/macpan-workshop/companion-materials.md

 estimate <BMB>'distributional assumptions' is a little vague, may also be confused with 'distributional specifications' in the priors section above</BMB>.
 Such a calibrator can be used to fit these parameters to data, and then simulate and forecast observable variables using this calibrated model.
-These calibrators can also be used to generate confidence intervals for these simulations and forecasts using (regularized) maximum likelihood theory.
+These calibrators can also be used to generate confidence intervals for these simulations and forecasts. <BMB>rephrase in active voice ... (deleted regularized maximum likelihood theory because (1) I don't know what 'regularized' MLE theory even is and (2) don't think that clause adds much useful info)</BMB>

 | <img src="images/tip.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|